Meshack12756/ICS-2308-AI-SCT212-0078-2023/README.md

-A repo on AI coursework.
+A repo on AI coursework and research.